IgA nephropathy

 How do people with IgA nephropathy do?

 IgA nephropathy affects different people in different ways.
-It is not possible to predict how IgA nephropathy will affect your health or how long you will live with it.
+You can learn more about your risk for IgA nephropathy here.
 Some people have little or no effect on their health from IgA nephropathy, while others develop kidney disease or kidney failure.

 How can I prevent IgA nephropathy?